 How often have you been distracted by a mobile device text or notification while you’re doing something, such as completing a form on another device?
 Yes, most everyone with multiple devices will multi-task.
 When you return to the device with the form and the form has timed out, you then have to start all over, which creates a frustrating experience.

 The practice of accessible and easily available design takes behaviors like distraction into account, which affects not only most people but for those with attention deficit disorder (ADD) especially, as well as cognitive disorders such as dyslexia.
 According to Cisco CEO John Chambers, about 25% of CEOs are dyslexic.
 An accessible solution to this case uses images and diagrams to support text on the page and doesn’t force users to remember previous actions or pages because it provides reminders and prompts.
 The key is that the same content is presented in different ways without losing its essential meaning, to maximize legibility for the reader, and make it easier for users of that information to understand fully.

 Now We Know Perceivable, So What Comes Next?

 Perceivable design helps by being attainable from a variety of devices in various ways online users can perceive it (hearing, vision, and touch), therefore formulating the accessible digital experience.
-For further information on how to make your design more perceivable to your audience, contact our experience design experts and check out the Accessibility IQ.
+For further information on how to make your design more perceivable to your audience, contact our experience design experts, download our guide, Digitally Accessible Experiences: Why It Matters and How to Create Them, and check out the Accessibility IQ.
 Stay tuned for the next installment, POUR: Designing for Accessibility With Operable in Mind, where we discuss the next principle, “Operable.”
 Read more about the elements of accessible web design from our UX for Accessible Design series today.